How to Hike the Skyline Loop Trail in Mount Rainier National Park

 At some point along the trail, you will come to the intersection with the Golden Gate Trail, which shortcuts the Skyline Loop Trail and gets you back to the parking lot a bit quicker.
 We had the time and were enjoying the time away from the crowds we experienced on the first half of the loop, so we stayed on the main trail as it continued to wander through the beautiful meadows.

 This half of the Skyline Loop Trail often holds onto its snow late into summer, so it’s likely that you’ll encounter some big snow patches over here.
-In mid-August, we had to cross several, and they were all on pretty steep slopes along the trail, making them extra slick and slippery.
+In mid-July, we had to cross several, and they were all on pretty steep slopes along the trail, making them extra slick and slippery.

 Eventually, the trail descends into a basin with small stream crossings and waterfalls before a short uphill climb back to the meadows.